 Another reason why cashless transactions are becoming more popular is that they reduce environmental impact.
 For example, when you purchase with your debit card, the funds are immediately transferred from your bank account to the merchant’s account.
 It means that there’s no need to carry around large amounts of cash, and there’s no need to handle money exchange rates.

 Finally, cashless transactions are becoming more popular because they’re easier.
 For example, most banks now offer apps that allow you to make purchases without carrying any cash.

 What are the implications of cashless transactions for consumers?

 - First, they can be more convenient.
 For example, if I want to buy something from a convenience store, rather than handing over cash and waiting for the change, I can use my debit or credit card to pay with just a few taps on my phone.

 - Second, they can be more secure.
 Since there is no physical transaction, there is less risk of fraud or theft.
 And since cards are encrypted in transit, there is also little chance that your personal information will be stolen.

 - Third, they can be more efficient.
 With so much electronic commerce now taking place online (where companies can save on card processing fees), it’s no surprise that cashless transactions are becoming increasingly popular.

-- Finally, cashless transactions have environmental benefits too!
-When we use traditional payment methods like cash and checks, we’re using paper bills and checks that could have been recycled.
+- Finally, cashless transactions have environmental benefits, too!
+When we use traditional payment methods like cash and checks, we use paper bills and checks that could have been recycled.
 By moving to a more digital-based payment system, we’re reducing our overall waste output and making it easier to recycle those materials instead!

 It can be frustrating when your cash app doesn’t say “paper money” in the description.
 That’s because a few different apps offer this feature, and it can take time to tell which one you’re using.
 The good news is that most of them are available on both Android and iOS, so finding one should be easy.
 Make sure you’re using the right app and correctly inputting the information!